 In discussing individual theories I will consider each theory as encompassing a:

 1) theory of reality; 2) theory of human nature; 3) major problem of life; and 4) solution to that problem.
 I hope that this will both better explain the theories, and allow them to be compared with each other.

 We will begin by examining various religious systems that originated in the axial age: Confucianism, Hinduism, Buddhism, and Judeo-Christianity.
-Then, we will discuss the philosophical theories of Plato, Aristotle, Epicurus, Kant and Sartre, as well as two theories of human nature from the social scientists Marx and Freud.
-Next we will turn to Darwin and the neo-Darwinians for insights into human nature from evolutionary biology.
-Finally, we will ponder the future of human nature, especially how science and technology will transform human nature to the extent that we may become become post-human.
+Then, we will discuss the philosophical theories of Plato, Aristotle, Epicurus, Kant, and Sartre, as well as two theories of human nature from the social scientists Marx and Freud.
+Next, we will turn to Darwin and the neo-Darwinians for insights into human nature from evolutionary biology.
+Finally, we will ponder the future of human nature, especially how science and technology will transform human nature to the extent that we may become post-human.

-Generally early theories of human nature are religious, modern theories of our nature respond to science or are full-fledged scientific theories, and theories about the future consider how science and technology will transform our nature.
+Generally, early theories of human nature are religious, modern theories of our nature respond to science or are full-fledged scientific theories, and theories about the future consider how science and technology will transform our nature.
 This transition from religious descriptions of reality and human nature to scientific ones is not surprising, given the rise of influence of science since the seventeenth-century.
 Today science is the only cognitive authority in the world, and if we really want to know who we are we must understand something of modern science, particularly our evolutionary history.
-And once we take an evolutionary perspective we will see that our descendents, should they survive, will come to resemble us about as much as we do the amino acids from which we sprang.
+And once we take an evolutionary perspective we will see that our descendants, should they survive, will come to resemble us about as much as we do the amino acids from which we sprang.
 Such concerns lead to our final question, what is the future of human nature?